udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 Those are the three main ways to go, but with that said, it's the web; anything is possible, opportunities can be endless.

-###Front-End Web Developer Nanodegree as preperation for the Full-Stack Web Developer Nanodegree
+###Front-End Web Developer Nanodegree as preparation for the Full-Stack Web Developer Nanodegree
 Most Front-End engineers know at least a little back-end, and the reverse would hold true as well, as you need to work together to accomplish your goals.
-The Front-End Web Developer Nanodegree will prepare you well in learning the Front-End half of Full-Stack developement, so you'll be very well prepared to jump in to the Full-Stack Web Developer Nanodegree.
-Our Full-Stack offering is also much heavier on the back end of a being a full stack engineer than it is on the front end, so you will really be prepaired to get into the field as a full-stack web developer after you complete both.
-You will go much deaper into the front-end in the Front-End Web Developer Nanodegree than the Full-Stack Web Developer Nanodegree assumes your knowledge base will be before entering it, as you will going into things like preformance optimization and Object Oriented Javascript, which won't be touched on or assumed as pre-requisite knowledge at all in the Full-Stack Web Developer Nanodegree.
+The Front-End Web Developer Nanodegree will prepare you well in learning the Front-End half of Full-Stack development, so you'll be very well prepared to jump in to the Full-Stack Web Developer Nanodegree.
+Our Full-Stack offering is also much heavier on the back end of a being a full stack engineer than it is on the front end, so you will really be prepared to get into the field as a full-stack web developer after you complete both.
+You will go much deeper into the front-end in the Front-End Web Developer Nanodegree than the Full-Stack Web Developer Nanodegree assumes your knowledge base will be before entering it, as you will going into things like performance optimization and Object Oriented Javascript, which won't be touched on or assumed as pre-requisite knowledge at all in the Full-Stack Web Developer Nanodegree.

 ###Technical vs. Creative
 It is sometimes assumed that back-end web development is the technical side of things, while front-end web development is instead creative.
 While front-end web development does have a place for visual designers and artists, it also has a technical side.
 JavaScript programming and any website optimization is quite technical, and lends itself well to those who are technically competent, even if they aren't very visually creative.

-###Front End as preperation for the Data Analysist Nanodegree
+###Front End as preparation for the Data Analysts Nanodegree
-While Front-End Web Development and Data Analysis are quite different fields, some things you learn in the Front-End Web Development Nanodegree will be useful for taking the Data Analysist Nanodegree.
-Much of what a Data Analysist does is wrangle data (i.e. data munging), as you first have to collect and clean data before you can analize it.
+While Front-End Web Development and Data Analysis are quite different fields, some things you learn in the Front-End Web Development Nanodegree will be useful for taking the Data Analysts Nanodegree.
+Much of what a Data Analysts does is wrangle data (i.e. data munging), as you first have to collect and clean data before you can analyze it.
 Data wrangling often times requires knowledge of HTML structure and how to usefully apply APIs.
 More proficiency with those things will make learning data wrangling easier.

 ###Using user-readiness assessments from other Nanodegrees to check to see if you are ready jump in
 Most Nanodegrees have a readiness assessment that you can take to see if you know what is expected of you for prerequisite knowledge.
 If you are interested in a Nanodegree, but don't know if you are ready for it, it is usually a good idea to take the readiness assessment to see not only if you are ready, but, if you aren't, what gaps you need to fill in before starting.